xgbuils/bheap/README.md

 ## FAQ

-##### Why do BinaryHeap have the property size and not length?
+##### Why do BinaryHeap have the property `size` and not length?

-I want to keep the [ECMAScript 6 conventions](http://exploringjs.com/es6/ch_maps-sets.html#leanpub-auto-why-do-maps-and-sets-have-the-property-size-and-not-length).
+I wanted to keep the [ECMAScript 6 conventions](http://exploringjs.com/es6/ch_maps-sets.html#leanpub-auto-why-do-maps-and-sets-have-the-property-size-and-not-length).

+##### Why do not methods `pop` or `top` throw an error when binary heap is empty?

+I preferred intuitive API for javascript developers.
+Thus, I wanted to keep the same behaviour that other data structures as Array which doesn't throw an error when is empty and method `pop` is called.

 ## Testing

-As npm package:

 ```
 $ npm test